-Though equipment and software should generally be funded under the regular budgetary process, the Faculty Development Committee will also consider requests for funding for equipment and clerical assistance for special projects, in keeping with the Fund's original guidelines.
+Though equipment and software should generally be funded under the regular budgetary process, the Faculty Development Committee will also consider requests for funding for equipment and clerical assistance for special projects, in keeping with the Fund's original guidelines and following the purchasing processes outlined by the Business Office.
+However, equipment purchased through FDC funds is the property of the college.